asystemsguy/REST_presentation/src/presentation.md

 - For this course, you can use azure virtual machines to run your backends.

 ---
 # Backend basics

+## Getting my application on the **CLOUD**
+So you need to get someone to led you a VM that is publicly accessible, luckily there are many providers out there that offer just that!

+- Azure
+- AWS
+- Digital Ocean
+- ...

+Since the professor has manged to secure the class Azure credits, we will be using Azure.

+**Important:** If you want to work on backend I guarantee that one of those 3 names will be on
+               the job requierments

+---
+# Backend basics

 ## Azure - Demo